-An immersive language arts experience: The curriculum integrates arts, music, social studies, mythology, and ecology into a solid core of language arts.
-Through a mix of writing, art projects, stories, singing, creative play, and outdoor exploration, students receive a firm foundation in creative writing, rhetoric, grammar, spelling, and literature.
-Part of each day is also spent at the park playing and exploring nature.
+The Frog Hollow core curriculum integrates arts, music, social studies, mythology, and ecology into a solid core of language arts.
+Through a mix of writing, art projects, stories, games, and singing, students receive a firm foundation in creative writing, rhetoric, grammar, spelling, and literature.

-Frog Hollow is experiential and interest-led.
 Students work at their own pace in a mixed-age environment that fosters mutual respect and the joy of learning.
-Class meets for a full school day once a week.

 “I sent to Frog Hollow an exceptionally reluctant writer – honestly, I was at the end of my rope – and Becca Hall returned to me a poet, a novelist, a playwright, a field guide researcher, and a kid who “sneak writes” when she should be sleeping.” ~ Elisa, Parent